nguyensjsu/sp21-172-team-a/status-reports/devansh/week2.md

 ### Challenges
 I was a bit overwhelmed at the beginning as I struggled to create the controller and port the files over to Spring format utilizing Thymeleaf.
 It was also a bit challenging to link the files together and make it all work.
+Our team also faced issues with Git in general which caused a lot of merge conflicts and missing files and we all figured it out by working as a team.